-Can You Take Your Own Social Security Benefits After Filing for File and Suspend?
+Can You Take Social Security Benefits After Filing for File and Suspend?

 Regarding the File and Suspend feature of Social Security: My husband and I managed to file for this feature before it was eliminated.
 Now he wants to take his own Social Security full benefits while I continue working.
 Is it possible for him to collect BOTH his benefit and continue to use File and Suspend?
 We thought this might be “double dipping,” but one financial planner thought this is possible.
 Is it?

-I didn’t know the answer to your question, so I asked Nora Yousif who is a financial planner with RBC Wealth Management and my go-to source for difficult Social Security questons.
+I didn’t know the answer to your question, so I asked Nora Yousif, who is a financial planner with RBC Wealth Management and my go-to source for difficult Social Security questions.
 Here’s her response:

 First, off, well done on Filing and Suspending.
 If your husband Filed and Suspended so you could collect a spousal benefit while he is holding off on collecting his personal benefit, his choice to collect his benefit earlier erases the benefit of Filing and Suspending.
 Depending on his age, you may have benefited from the strategy for a few years.